 - Common Reactions After Trauma (National Center for PTSD) Also in Spanish

-- Helping Children and Adolescents Cope with Disasters and Other Traumatic Events: What Parents, Rescue Workers, and the Community Can Do (National Institute of Mental Health) Also in Spanish
+- Helping Children and Adolescents Cope With Traumatic Events (National Institute of Mental Health) Also in Spanish

 - Understanding Violent Behavior in Children and Adolescents (American Academy of Child and Adolescent Psychiatry) Also in Spanish